ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 ## Types of account {#types-of-account}

-Ethereum has two types of account:
+Ethereum has two types of accounts:

 - Externally-owned – controlled by anyone with the private keys
 - Contract – a smart contract deployed to the network, controlled by code.
 Learn about [smart contracts](/en/developers/docs/smart-contracts/)